James-VT/MS2_Gloucestershire_Battlefields/testing.md

 This was flagged by JSHint (see: Testing JavaScript with JSHint) as an warning because the first line functions as both conditional expression and assignment.
 However, attempts to fix this using == or ===, or to put the word correct in quotations, cause the function to fail.
 As a result, it remains.
 With more time, I would seek other options to fix this but the functionality itself works, I have allowed it to stand for now.

-### WAVE index.html results

-We also have the unsolved issue of index.html's unresolved contrast issues.
-See below for details.
-I consider this is an unfixed bug rather than an error of WAVE's part because it is more likely down to my inexperience than a machine error.
-But as WAVE will not tell me where the issues actually are on the page, I cannot fix them for now.

 ---

 ## Testing pages with Lighthouse